nens/lizard-client/README.md

 `app/lib` contains low level services and non-angular files.
 These do not make up a component but contain individual pieces of logic that are used by components or *core* modules.

 ## Internationalization
 Lizard-client uses angular-gettext to translate and pluralize texts.
 See the [docs](https://angular-gettext.rocketeer.be/dev-guide/).
 The workflow is currently setup in its simplest form.
+All the translation strings are in `app/translations.js`.
+In the future we might move to support multiple languages in seperate files and lazy loading, see: https://angular-gettext.rocketeer.be/dev-guide/lazy-loading/ .

 To include translation just run `grunt nggettext_compile` which creates a `translations.js` that is included in the app.
 Make sure you have all the dependencies by calling `npm install`.